Find out about what we can do to tackle unfair contract terms in financial services contracts and what you should focus on.

 We coordinate our work with the Competition and Markets Authority (CMA), which has a leadership role in enforcing both the CRA and the UTCCRs.

 The UTCCRs protect consumers against unfair terms in standard contracts between firms and consumers.
-They implement the Unfair Terms in Consumer Contracts Directive (93/13/EEC).
-The UTCCRs and their previous version (the Unfair Terms in Consumer Contracts Regulations 1994) apply to contracts entered into from 1 July 1995 to 30 September 2015.
+They implemented the Unfair Terms in Consumer Contracts Directive (93/13/EEC).
+The UTCCRs and their previous version (the Unfair Terms in Consumer Contracts Regulations 1994) apply to contracts entered into from 1 July 1995 to 30 September 2015 inclusive.

 On 1 October 2015, the UTCCRs were revoked and replaced by the CRA.
-The CRA applies to consumer contracts entered into on or after this date.
+The CRA applies to consumer contracts entered into from 1 October 2015 onwards.

 The unfair terms provisions of the CRA protect consumers against unfair terms in contracts and notices, including terms that have been individually negotiated between a consumer and a firm.

 Additional powers to take action

-In parallel with our powers under the CRA and UTCCRs, we have powers under the Financial Services and Markets Act 2000 (FSMA).
+In parallel with our powers under the CRA and UTCCRs, we have powers to take action under the Financial Services and Markets Act 2000 (FSMA).
 If we can achieve the same level of consumer protection in relation to a term we have concerns about, we may act under FSMA instead of under the CRA or UTCCRs.

-Firms also have an obligation to act fairly, through our Principles for Businesses:
+Firms also have an obligation to act fairly, through our Principles for Businesses, specifically:

 What firms should focus on

-These are the key messages we encourage firms to focus on:
+There are five key messages we encourage firms to focus on:

-- Take into account consumers' legitimate interests in relation to contracts over which they have had no influence but to which they will nonetheless be bound.
+- Firms should take into account consumers' legitimate interests in relation to contracts

-- Relying on narrow technical arguments to justify a contract term that, in fact, may be unfair, risks future challenge
+- Focusing on narrow technical arguments to justify a contract term that, in fact, may be unfair, risks future challenge

 - Schedule 2 to the CRA and the UTCCRs each contain an indicative and non-exhaustive list of types of terms that may be regarded as unfair.
-The fact that a term does not resemble any of the terms listed in Schedule 2 of the CRA/UTCCRs may not, in itself, remove the risk of unfairness.
-Firms need to assess whether a term is fair under the CRA/UTCCRs as a whole and in the context of the particular product or service.
+The fact that a term does not resemble any of the indicatively unfair terms listed in Schedule 2 may not in itself, remove the risk of unfairness.
+Firms need to assess whether a term is fair under the CRA/UTCCRs as a whole and in the context of the particular product or service

-- Take into account developments in legislation and relevant case law concerning Council Directive 93/13/ECC on unfair terms in consumer contracts (including relevant UK and European case law).
+- Firms should take into account developments in legislation and relevant case law concerning the fairness and transparency of terms in consumer contracts.